0x1eef/bones/README.md

 ## About

-bones is a utility written in POSIX shell that can clone, update, and install skeletons derived from a git repository.
+Bones is a utility written in POSIX shell that can clone, update, and install skeletons derived from a git repository.
 The utility is inspired by a similar concept from UNIX operating systems, where a skeleton directory can serve as the basis for a user's `${HOME}` directory during the creation of a new user.

-bones delegates most of its commands to the `_bones` user via the [doas(1)](https://man.openbsd.org/doas) utility.
+Bones delegates most of its commands to the `_bones` user via the [doas(1)](https://man.openbsd.org/doas) utility.
 The user invoking a given command must be a member of the `_bones` group in order to use most commands.
 The `/home/_bones`